aolad-anna/top-android-repositories-BS23/README.md

 # top-android-repositories-BS23

 Tasks
 •	Fetch repository list from GitHub API using "Android" as query keyword.
-(API doc).
+(API doc). <br>
-•	The fetched data should be stored in a local database to permit the app to be used offline mode.
+•	The fetched data should be stored in a local database to permit the app to be used offline mode. <br>
 •	Fetching the repository list should be paginated by scrolling.
 Each time by scrolling, fetch 10 new items.
 •	The required data can be refreshed from the API no more frequently than once every 30 minutes.
 •	Show the list of repositories in the home page.